Show code cell source

 import random

 5.10.
-JNB Lab Homicides in Chicago#
+JNB Lab: Homicides in Chicago#

 Acknowledgements

-This lab is an outcome of a collaboration in 2019-2021 between Paul Isihara (Professor of Mathematics, Wheaton College (IL)) and a team at Flourishing Community Initiative of Sunshine Gospels Ministries which included Arnold Sojourner (FCI director), Joel Hamernick (SGM Director) and Evan Trowbridge (FCI Data Analyst) Dr. Paul Campbell (Editor, UMAP Journal) served as a statsitical consultant.
+This lab is an outcome of a collaboration in 2019-2021 between Paul Isihara (Professor of Mathematics, Wheaton College (IL)) and a team at Flourishing Community Initiative of Sunshine Gospels Ministries which included Arnold Sojourner (FCI director), Joel Hamernick (SGM Director) and Evan Trowbridge (FCI Data Analyst) Dr. Paul Campbell (Editor, UMAP Journal) served as a statistical consultant.

 5.10.1.
 Historical Context#